gilch/hissp/docs/style_guide.rst

 In the rare case neither is valid (if the macro is counting the semicolons), then it's a margin comment.
 Indent it to the margin.

-Be careful with comments around detached `tagging token`\ s!
+Be careful with comments around detached :term:`tagging token`\ s!
-`Comment token`\ s are normally discarded by the reader in Lissp, but they are a valid target for `tagging token`\ s, in which case they may be treated as literal values.
+:term:`Comment token`\ s are normally discarded by the reader in Lissp, but they are a valid target for :term:`tagging token`\ s, in which case they may be treated as literal values.
 Avoid using inline or margin comments as commentary between a tag and its target, as this can cause errors when they are instead treated as arguments.